Outcomes Research Fellowship

 Research Informatics

-• Gain experience working with different electronic health record ontologies (eg ICD, CPT)
+• Gain experience working with major electronic health record (EHR) ontologies such as ICD and CPT.

-• Understand various common data models (MPOG, OMOP) to store EHR data
+• Understand common data models used to store and harmonize EHR data, including MPOG and OMOP.

-• Understand the MPOG data onboarding process, including data extract infrastructure, clinical content mapping, data validation, and data diagnostics
+• Learn the full MPOG data onboarding process, including: Data extract infrastructure, clinical content mapping, and data validation workflows

-• Establish options for patient matching across data sources (eg MPOG, surgical registry, claims)
+• Evaluate methods for patient matching across diverse data sources (MPOG, surgical registries, claims datasets).

-• Understand differential privacy risks and research limitations with different data types
+• Understand differential privacy risks and how data type and granularity influence research limitations.

-• Development of computed research phenotypes based upon EHR data
+• Develop computed research phenotypes derived from EHR data.

 Large Dataset Analyses

-• Identify research questions well suited for observational data analysis
+• Identify research questions that are appropriate for observational data analysis.

-• Identify research questions that should not be addressed using observational data analysis
+• Recognize research questions that should not be addressed using observational methods due to bias, confounding, or feasibility limitations.

-• Identify the strengths and weakness of other complementary perioperative large datasets
+• Identify strengths and weaknesses of complementary perioperative large datasets (registries, claims, device data, etc.).

 Performance Measure and Improvement

-• Understand the Delphi process for quality metric specification development and consensus building across a national collaborative
+• Understand the Delphi process for developing quality metrics and building consensus across a national collaborative.

-• Gain understanding of SQUIRE guidelines for healthcare improvement reporting
+• Gain familiarity with SQUIRE guidelines for reporting healthcare improvement initiatives.

 The Project

 The fellowship applicant may choose to emphasize one of these aspects (Informatics, Large dataset analysis, or Performance measurement).
-All fellows will engage in a Practicum Capstone Project of executing an MPOG-based clinical research project or quality metric development using the standardized data file.
+All fellows will engage in a Practicum Capstone Project, executing an MPOG- based clinical research project or quality metric development feasible using solely the MPOG standardized data file*.

 To achieve these learning objectives, MPOG fellows will actively participate in several MPOG activities, including but not limited to: site onboarding, quality metric development and validation, research phenotype development and validation, scientific facilitation, statistical analysis design, and manuscript preparation.